-Brodie’s double life and apparent split personality were reputedly part of the inspiration for Robert Louis Stevenson’s ‘The Strange Case of Dr. Jekyll and Mr. Hyde’.
-He was soon captured though, brought back to Edinburgh, and in 1788 was hung, ironically, on gallows of his own design.
+Unfortunately for Brodie, he was soon captured, brought back to Edinburgh, and in 1788 was hung, ironically, on gallows of his own design.
 His ruse of trying to cheat death by secretly wearing an iron collar under his shirt failed.
 Deacon Brodie is commemorated by a pub of that name that has been around since 1806.
+Brodie’s double life and apparent split personality reputedly served as the inspiration for Robert Louis Stevenson’s ‘The Strange Case of Dr. Jekyll and Mr. Hyde’.

 Your next stop is Victoria Street & West Bow (13).
 You’ll be walking a distance of 150 m.

 When exploring Edinburgh on foot, the colorful Victoria Street is one of the best things to see.
 This historic street once served as the main entrance to get into the city.
 Originally known as the West Bow, the street zigzagged up the steep slope from the Grassmarket to Castlehill making it rather difficult to handle for carriages getting up into the city.
 The street was transformed into its current shape in the early 19th century and in 1837 was renamed when Queen Victoria was crowned.

 Victoria Street’s gentle arc and pastel-hued buildings make it one of the most photographed locations in Edinburgh and it has featured in numerous postcards and TV adverts.
 The street’s northern side is home to some colorful shop fronts featuring an eclectic clutch of unpretentious design, fashion and vintage shops as well as bars, and restaurants.

 Victoria Street’s southern side is home to the street’s oldest buildings that lend a beautiful old-world charm with their ancient stone facades.
 It’s not hard to see why Victoria Street served as the inspiration for Diagon Alley from the Harry Potter realm.